 Posted by Willy Franzen on February 8, 2013.
-Positions below updated every five minutes.
+Jobs updated daily.

 Last night as I was trying to fall asleep, there was a car alarm going off for at least half an hour.
 I don’t know if it stopped or I fell asleep first, but I’m now convinced that car alarms cost society more in annoyance than they benefit it through prevented thefts.
 Why can’t there be a theft deterrent that creates positive externalities?
 Oh, wait, there is.
 It’s called LoJack.
 They’re a Canton, MA based company that offers “recovery systems for cars, trucks, motorcycles, equipment, cargo, and laptops.”
 LoJack is based on radio transmitters that are activated when something is reported stolen (I assumed they used GPS, but here’s how it works).
 Police are able to find the frequency through special hardware, and recover it (and hopefully arrest the thieves at the same time).
 LoJack not only helps customers get their things back, but it also increases the overall risk of stealing stuff–that makes us all better off, even if we don’t use LoJack.